BlueStar03/destiny-saga/aetha-dreavi.md

 ---

-Realm Spirits
+Reach Spirits
-Each cardinality is further divided into Realms—vast regions defined by dominant features such as mountains, forests, islands, canyons, and sometimes even entire kingdoms.
-Each Realm is overseen by one Realm Spirits, who are responsible for managing the balance and function of their domain.
+Each cardinality is further divided into Reaches—vast regions defined by dominant features such as mountains, forests, islands, canyons, and sometimes even entire kingdoms.
+Each Reach is overseen by one Reach Spirits, who are responsible for managing the balance and function of their domain.

-The Bastion, Familiar, Wilds, and Scuttle Spirits within a Realm report to its Realm Spirit, who in turn answers to the Cardinal Spirit of the cardinality in which the Realm resides.
+The Bastion, Familiar, Wilds, and Scuttle Spirits within a Reach report to its Reach Spirit, who in turn answers to the Cardinal Spirit of the cardinality in which the Reach resides.

-Aetha tend to prefer high-elevation Realms—mountains, cliffs, and highlands—while Dreavi are more commonly found in low-elevation and aquatic Realms, such as lakes, rivers, and harbors.
+Aetha tend to prefer high-elevation Reaches—mountains, cliffs, and highlands—while Dreavi are more commonly found in low-elevation and aquatic Reaches, such as lakes, rivers, and harbors.

 ---

-Guardian Spirits: these spirits have a specific charge. they answer to the Realm Spirit and the Cardinal of where their charge is located at.
+Guardian Spirits: these spirits have a specific charge. they answer to the Reach Spirit and the Cardinal of where their charge is located at.

 - Wilds Spirits: their charge are natural features, like trees, hills, cave, even creature populations, schools of fish.